Certifiable: Finding a Qualified Buyer in California

 General Contracting

-Anyone doing any project with over $500 in work needs to have a general contractor’s license.
-In order to become a general contractor, a person must sit for two exams; one is business and law, and the other is their trade.
+Anyone undertaking a project with a value exceeding $500 in work must have a general contractor’s license.
+To become a general contractor, a person must pass two exams: one in business and law, and the other in their specific trade.

 This came into play when selling a tree and landscaping business.
-The buyer had a general contractor’s license, so only needed to sit for one exam, that for the landscape business, and was able to skip some of the other initial steps.
+The buyer had a general contractor’s license, so they only needed to sit for one exam, which was for the landscape business, and were able to skip some of the other initial steps.

 One of those steps is that before you can even sit for your exams, the California State Board must approve your application.
-That means the applicant needs at least four years of experience in the field they are applying for, as a journeyman, foreman, supervisor, contractor, or other relevant experience.
+That means the applicant needs at least four years of experience in the field for which they are applying, such as a journeyman, foreman, supervisor, contractor, or other relevant experience.
 Contractors must also carry a $10,000 bond and have at least $2,500 in working capital.

 All that sounds pretty standard, and it is, but as you get into individual fields, things can get tougher.